|

 1,000,000,000 Spam Emails not Served

-moment, allows us to eliminate an average, of 98% of spam while
+This allows us to eliminate over 98% of spam while miss-classifying

 I doubt you'll find a better system.